 Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

-CNN reports that hiring increased unexpectedly in May, with more jobs added to the economy than any single month in 2019, which was one of the strongest years for the job market.
+CNN reports that hiring increased unexpectedly in May.
+More jobs were added to the economy than any single month in 2019.
+Thus, it was one of the strongest years for the job market.

 Dataset overview

-Our sample dataset contains almost 800,000 US-based job postings from the jobs platform Indeed, within the time range of January 2023 to mid-April 2023.
-The data includes open positions from hundreds of industries, and thousands of employers across the country.
+Our sample dataset contains almost 800,000 US-based job postings from the jobs platform Indeed.
+These data are in the time range of January 2023 to mid-April 2023.
+The data includes open positions from hundreds of industries and thousands of employers across the country.

 Data analysis

-Disclaimer: All analyses presented here are based on a sample dataset from one of our data extraction projects, and do not reflect the entire market.
+Disclaimer: All analyses presented here are based on a sample dataset from one of our data extraction projects.
+Hence, they do not reflect the entire market.
 This is only a hypothetical use-case of potential insights that could be gathered for better decision-making.

 Job postings correspond to economy